pitastrudl/wekanwiki/GDPR.md

 ### Hardware: ARM

-Raspberry Pi without built-in wireless, so you can use it offline.
+Raspberry Pi  or similar ARM device without built-in wireless, so it can be used offline.
+Fanless preferred to keep it completely silent.
+I don't know is there any writeable firmware in Raspberry Pi at all, is SD card only writeable storage.